liferay/liferay-mobile-sdk/builder/README.md

 #### Updating remote services

-After you have created your module, check the `modules/${your_portlet_context}` folder, it should contain the generated code for your portlet client API.
+After you have created your module, check the `modules/${your_portlet_context}` folder.

+Run the following command from your module folder:

+    ../../gradlew generate

 The source files will be written by default to `android/src/gen/java` and `ios/Source`.

+This will run builders for each platform and regenerate the client side code in the folders above.

-If you have updated your remote portlet services on the server side and need to update the generated code, run the following command from your module folder:
+If you have updated your remote portlet services on the server side and need to update the generated code, just run `../../gradlew generate` again from your module folder.

-    ../../gradlew generate

-This will run builders for each platform and regenerate the client side code in the same default folders.

 ### Building a Liferay Android SDK